HestHub/nix-config/blog.md

 ## What is Nix, and why is it used?

 So, what is Nix?
-Depending on how you hold it and which parts of Nix you start your journey with, you could describe it in entirely different ways.
+Depending on how you hold it, use and how your Nix journey started, the description of Nix will vary widely.

 Is it an operating system?
 A package manager?
 A configuration language?
 A development environment?
+An interactive shell?

 The answer: Yes.